toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 :py:class:`~pyxel.data_structure.Pixel`, :py:class:`~pyxel.data_structure.Signal` or
 :py:class:`~pyxel.data_structure.Image`,
 :py:class:`datatree.DataTree` class).
+The data buckets are not initialized before running a pipeline.
+The models inside the model groups must initialize the data buckets.

-Models could also modify any detector attributes (like Quantum Efficiency, gains, temperature, etc.) stored in a Detector subclass (:py:class:`~pyxel.detectors.Characteristics`, :py:class:`~pyxel.detectors.Environment`, :py:class:`~pyxel.detectors.Material`).
+Models can also modify any detector attributes (like Quantum Efficiency, gains, temperature, etc.) stored in a Detector subclass (:py:class:`~pyxel.detectors.Characteristics`, :py:class:`~pyxel.detectors.Environment`, :py:class:`~pyxel.detectors.Material`).

-Detector attributes changes could happen globally (on detector level) or locally (on pixel level or only for a specific detector area).
+Detector attributes changes can happen globally (on detector level) or locally (on pixel level or only for a specific detector area).

 .. figure:: _static/model-table.png